approach0/pya0/training-and-inference/README.md

 # Usage

 ## Prerequisites
-Set Python path to pya0 root directory if you use the PyA0 you have built yourself.
+Set Python path to PyA0 root directory if you use the PyA0 you have built locally.
 ```sh
 $ export PYTHONPATH="$(cd .. && pwd)"
 ```